Steve

 requires, the term "ring gear" should be understood as referring

-to not only this traditional form of ring gear, but possibly also
+to not only this traditional form of ring gear, but possibly

-a gear which comprises a ring with a series of gear teeth
+also a gear which comprises a ring with a series of gear teeth

-extending around the outside of ring, such that the gear teeth are
+extending around the outside of ring, such that the gear teeth

-the principal cylindrical axis of the ring).
+away from the principal cylindrical axis of the ring).
 The first

 transmission shaft may also be functionally linked with the